70-year-old tenor gives a masterclass to a younger tenor – and leaves him absolutely speechless

-This 70-year-old maestro tenor has such amazing technique, he can still sing like a 30-year-old – so he passed on his wisdom to a young rising star.
+This 70-year-old tenor can still sing like a 30-year-old – so he passed on his wisdom to a young rising star.

 Salvatore Fisichella is an internationally acclaimed Italian operatic tenor.
-And at 70 years old, he can still totally smash a Puccini aria out of the park.
+And at 70 years old, he can still completely smash a Puccini aria out of the park.

 While instructing vocalists at the Mediterranean Opera Studio and Festival, he gave a masterclass on ‘Che Gelida Manina’ (from Puccini’s La Bohème) with American tenor Andrew Owens.

-Listen out for that eye-wateringly magnificent note at 6:44.
+Listen out for Fisichella’s eye-wateringly magnificent note at 6:44…

 YEP, HE WAS 70 YEARS OLD THERE.

-Salvatore is now 74, and remains a great teacher of the Belcanto (beautiful singing) tradition for the Mediterranean Opera Studio and Festival.
+Salvatore is now 74, and still teaches Belcanto singing at the Mediterranean Opera Studio and Festival.